itoledoc/gWTO2/index.rst

 Start up
 --------

-After starting ``gWTO2 BL`` you will be presented with the gui shown on figure 2.
+After starting ``gWTO2 BL`` you will be presented with the gui shown on figure
-If the -c option was used, or the cache have been manually erased it, the time until you are presented the gui can take up to 5-7 minutes.
+2. If the -c option was used, or the cache have been manually erased it, the time until the gui is ready can be up to 5-7 minutes.

 .. figure:: gWTO2__BL_001.png
    :scale: 50